uetke/website_content/blog/python/03_HDF5_python.rst

    with h5py.File('random.hdf5', 'w') as f:
        dset = f.create_dataset("default", data=arr)

-The first few lines are quite straightforward, we import the needed packages and create an array with random values.
-We open a file called `random.hdf5` with ``w`` , which means that if there is a file with the same name it is going to be overwritten.
-We create a `dataset` called ``default`` and we set the data to the random array created earlier.
-Datasets are holders for our data, basically the building blocs of the HDF5 format.
-Since we are working with the ``with`` statement, we don't need to close the file, but if you are doing it differently, don't forget to add ``f.close()`` at the end.
+The first few lines are quite straightforward, we import the packages h5py and numpy and create an array with random values.
+We open a file called `random.hdf5` with write permission, ``w`` , which means that if there is already a file with the same name it is going to be overwritten.
+We create a `dataset` called ``default`` and we set the data as the random array created earlier.
+Datasets are holders of our data, basically the building blocks of the HDF5 format.

+.. note:: If you are not familiar with the ``with`` statement, I shall say that it is a convenient way of opening and closing a file.
+Even if there is an error within the ``with``, the file is going to be closed.
+If for some reason you don't use the ``with``, never forget to add the command ``f.close()`` at the end.
+Is the only way of ensuring that all data was actually written before closing the program.

-To read the data back, we can do it in a very similar way to how you would read a numpy file.
+To read the data back, we can do it in a very similar way to what you would do if you want to read a numpy file:

 .. code-block:: python